Oh, No! Not THEM!

 Robert Llewellyn wrote in his book The Man in the Rubber Mask (1994):

 Aside from the title sequence, no footage, images, or audio from the pilot have resurfaced in any form, and the majority of its elements remain a mystery.
+In Planer's 2025 memoir Young Once, he recalls that a lot of material from the original was replicated, alongside sequences involving a gunfight between the characters.
+He also reveals that he has remained good friends with Bundy.